Met4FoF/agentMET4FOF/README.md

 # Multi-Agent System for Metrology for Factory of the Future (Met4FoF) Code
-The research presented was supported by European Metrology Programme for Innovation and Research (EMPIR) under the project Metrology for the Factory of the Future (Met4FoF), project number 17IND12.
+This is supported by European Metrology Programme for Innovation and Research (EMPIR) under the project Metrology for the Factory of the Future (Met4FoF), project number 17IND12.

 About
 ---